ziptrigo/qr_code/README.md

 2. Click the **Generate QR code** button on the right of the search bar to open `/qrcodes/new/`.
 3. Fill in:
    - **Name** – a label to identify this QR code in your dashboard.
    - **Text / URL to encode** – any text up to 1000 characters.
-If you tick *Generate short URL*, this should be a valid URL.
+This can be plain text or a URL.
    - **Format** – choose between PNG, SVG or PDF.
    - *(Optional)* **Generate short URL** – when enabled and the content is a valid URL, the service will store the original URL and encode a shortened redirect URL in the QR code.
+If the content is not a URL, this option has no effect.
 4. Click **Generate QR code preview** to see what the QR image will look like.
 This does **not** save anything yet.
 5. When satisfied, click **Generate QR code**.
 The QR code is saved via the API and you are redirected back to `/dashboard/`, where the new entry appears in the list.